Last Updated on May 17, 2023 by Matt

 Extra features, accessories, customizations, upgrades

-You probably won’t see these features built into an electric scooter, but for people who like to have a few extra upgrades in their scooter, or simply want to make their scooter look cooler, there are a few additional options as well.
+You probably won’t see these features built into an electric scooter, but for people who like to have a few extra upgrades in their scooter, or simply want to make their scooter look cooler, there is a wealth of additional options, customizations, upgrades, and accessories.

 Basket